Our Estonian company formation package includes:

 After you have submitted the company name of your Estonian Osaühing to us approval can be obtained within several hours.
 Your company name can be in any language and you can carry out a free name check now using our Company Name check service.
 Once you have confirmed that your chosen name is available you will be provided with a Certificate of Name Reservation.

 If the share capital is higher than €25,000 you will need to deposit the initial share capital in an Estonian bank account or otherwise register real estate, movable assets, property rights and other goods to the limit established by the law; once deposited you will receive a Certificate of Deposit.

-We then draw up Articles of Association, including the Memorandum of Association, in which is described the company’s type of business, the principle domain of activity and the number, value and type of shares owned by each shareholder.
+We then draw up Articles of Association, including the Memorandum of Association, in which is described the company’s type of business and the number, value and type of shares held by each shareholder.
 If the share capital is less than €25,000 the share capital does not need to be paid up front and it can be established in the Memorandum that the shareholders are not obliged to make pre-payments for the shares - although if any shareholders do not make pre-payments, they will remain liable to the company to the amount of the unpaid share contribution.

 With the certificate of Name Reservation, Articles of Association and, if you have one your Certificate of Deposit, we will register your company with the Estonian Trade Register (commonly referred to as the Commercial Register of Estonia).